What to pack for a cycle tour – Bicycle touring gear list

 Tent

 I use Fjord Nansen Tromvik II.
-It is a light (less than 2 kg) two-person tent that can survive even in difficult conditions.
+It is a light (less than 2 kg) two-person tent that can survive even under challenging conditions.

-I am using The North Face Gold Kazoo down sleeping bag.
-It weighs less than 900 g and is warm enough to have a good night’s sleep in sub-zero temperatures.
-Unfortunately, this model is currently sold out, but you can find many other good sleeping bags here.
+I am using The North Face Kazoo down sleeping bag.
+It weighs less than 900g and is warm enough to get a good night’s sleep in sub-zero temperatures.

 Cooking gear